d-krupke/CheckMyTex/README.md

 ## Changes

+- 0.10.0: Beautiful HTML-output using _rich_.
+Interactive CLI will follow soon.
 - 0.9.0: Fundamental refactoring and JSON-ouput.
 - 0.8.1: Fixing problem with text manipulated by commands.
 All found errors now should only span a single line.
 Solution is ugly and should be improved.
 For now, it is working.
   .